MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 ## Add pages to your site

 You'll need to create pages in your site to interact with Dataverse records.

-In this tutorial, we'll create three pages; one that will show the list of Dataverse records, a page to create new records, and a page to view and update existing records.
+In this tutorial, we'll create three pages;
+ - A page that will show a list of Dataverse records.
+ - A page to create new records.
+ - A page to view and update existing records.

 ## Add a list to a page